AcclaroInc/craft-translations/README.md

 ## Getting Started With Your Translations

 For detailed plugin setup, FAQs, and additional documentation -- please visit our [Translations Plugin Wiki](https://github.com/AcclaroInc/craft-translations/wiki)

+## Additional Information
+The license fee for this plugin is $999.00 via the Craft Plugin Store.
+Annual license renewals can be purchased for $399.00.
+(Pricing is subject to change without prior notice)

+Prior to download, installation and use of the Translation Plugin for Craft on a public site, site owners are required to purchase the plugin from the Craft plugin store or submit payment directly to Acclaro for purchases outside of the store.

+Any usage of the plugin either on production or in a sandbox environment indicates your acceptance of the legal terms described in the [Craft Software License](https://craftcms.github.io/license/).
+Any usage of Acclaro Translation Service API integrations indicates acceptance of the terms and conditions as set forth in the [Acclaro User Agreement](https://my.acclaro.com/p.php/useragreement) and [Privacy Policy](https://www.acclaro.com/privacy-policy/).